gramener/uifactory/docs/quickstart/README.md

 [See on CodePen](https://codepen.io/sanand0/pen/xxrYwJM?editors=1000)

-## 10. Put it together in the dashboard
+## 10. Consolidate into the dashboard

-Now, let's re-write the dashboad component to be able to accept the status like this:
+Now, let's re-write the dashboard component to be able to accept the status like this:

 ```html
 <kpi-dashboard status:js="{Speed: [80, 120], 'Fuel used': [15, 40], Temperature: [90, 100]}"></kpi-dashboard>